CE-RISE-models/dp-architecture/docs/approach/principles.md

 * Storing data according to their technical and business requirements
 * Making sense of information stored in DPPs across different systems and standards

+## Architecture Benefits

+### Scalability
+The three-group structure allows organizations to:
+* Start with Core Layers for basic DPP functionality
+* Progressively add Value-Added layers based on business needs
+* Apply Cross-Cutting utilities where data quality matters most

+### Interoperability
+By separating concerns into groups:
+* Core layers ensure universal product identification
+* Value-Added layers can vary by industry or use case
+* Cross-Cutting layers provide consistent quality metadata

+### Future-Proofing
+The architecture accommodates evolution through:
+* New models within existing layers
+* New layers within the established groups
+* Alternative models for the same purpose without breaking compatibility

 ## Flexibility Benefits

 This flexibility in the approach allows sophisticated data representations to be easy and less expensive to deploy, but also to be adopted.
 We do not want to force users into filling in everything but to give the opportunity to use rich information.
 Hence the possibility to represent traceability, uncertainty, assess data quality, compliance, etc. - all possible and integratable, at low cost for both system designers and system users.

-This approach ensures that while maintaining a common foundation through the product-profile, the architecture remains flexible and adaptable to diverse use cases and evolving requirements.
+This approach ensures that while maintaining a common foundation through the product-profile and comprehensive DPP metadata models, the architecture remains flexible and adaptable to diverse use cases and evolving requirements.
+The three-group structure provides clarity in understanding which components are essential (Core), which add specific value (Value-Added Information), and which ensure quality and trust (Cross-Cutting Utility).